DMH42/DMH42/README.md

   * My current Startup is [Flowlie](https://www.flowlie.com/)
   * [My LinkedIn](https://www.linkedin.com)

- ### If there is some way I can help out please let me know!
+ ### If there is some way you think I can help you out please reach out!

 <!--